honza-c/simple-mail-client/README.md

 - Location of static library `mail-client-core` is `build/mail-client-core/libmailclient-core.a`.
 - Location of `simple-mail-client` application is `build/mail-client/mail-client`

-## Integration of mail-client-core to your Qt project
+## Integration of mail-client-core to other Qt project
 Add those lines to your .pro file:
 ```
 INCLUDEPATH += $$PWD/path-to-mail-client-core-subproject